dhaedream/nextjscourse/next-info.md

 -B the variable name of the query parameter (specified data to sort) must be the same to pass the information right along to our user.

--C-Routing is enhanced by built in search/query parameter
+-C Routing is enhanced by built in search/query parameter

+##ADD LINK

+1- import Link from "next/link";

+2- Add link that routes to about page
+<Link href="/about">About</Link>